txemaotero/advent_of_code_2022/README.md

 - Part 1: Find the sum of the sizes of directories with sizes less than 100000.
 - Part 2: Find the shortest directory to free up the needed space.

+## Day 8

+The input is a matrix with trees' heights.

+- Part 1: Find the number of visible trees.
+- Part 2: Find the spot with the largest visibility.